These Realme GT 2 Pro microscope photos show how far camera phones have come

 Similar to the macro camera lenses found on last year’s Xiaomi Mi 11 and Oppo Find X3 Pro, Realme’s latest handset boasts a 40x microscopic sensor that allows users to take super-close-up snaps of inanimate objects.
 Sure, it sounds like a superfluous addition on paper, but having tested the feature ourselves, we found the results to be pretty incredible.

-Below, we’ve collated a list of side-by-side images that not only illustrate the power of Realme’s new camera technology, but the remarkable ways in which photography can enhance the most mundane of everyday items.
+Below, we’ve collated a list of side-by-side images (swipe to see) that not only illustrate the power of Realme’s new camera technology, but the remarkable ways in which photography can enhance the most mundane of everyday items.

 We’ll start with an item that likely occupies the wardrobe of anyone living in a country with a temperate climate (that includes you, Australian readers).
 A humble pair of jeans appears decidedly unremarkable at face value, but tie-dyed cotton fibers – otherwise known as denim – look a whole lot more interesting at 40x magnification.